 Start Planting Your Lavender Plants

+Before you start planting, make sure to have the right gardening tools for the job.
 Start by looking at the size of your lavender once fully-grown to get an idea of how much space you need on either side of the plant.

 Lavender doesn’t mind being a little crowded against one another (some varieties even make good hedges) so planting multiple plants 2-3 feet apart is usually just fine.

 Remember that these bushes can also get quite tall (although there are also dwarf varieties of lavender), so be sure to plant them where they can grow to full height without blocking out smaller plants.

 Start by preparing your flowerbed to ensure the soil drains well and is the right pH, and shaping it so that the bed doesn’t collect water.
 You can also build a raised bed to make this process a little easier.

 Now, dig a hole that will fit the lavender plant and sit the new plant gently into it.
 Fill the hole with excess soil and gently tamp it down.

 Do not make the hole too deep or pile soil against the stem of the plant, as burying the stem will cause it to rot.
 Rather, keep the soil at the same level as it was in the container you bought it in.

 Water it lightly after planting and keep the soil lightly moist by watering once a week while the plant becomes established.
 As this plant is very drought resistant, it is better to water too little than too much.
 The soil should never be waterlogged.

 How To Propagate Lavender